markfranciose/drops_of_knowledge/aws/udemy/section_8.md

 Subnet network access control lists

 Default VPC v.
 Custom VPC
-- default VPC is user friendly, allows you to immediately deploy instances.
+- default VPC is user friendly, allows you to immediately deploy instances
 - All subnets in default VPC have a route out to the internet
-- each ec2 instance has a public and private IP address.
+- each ec2 instance has a public and private IP address

 VPC Peering
 Allow you to connect one VPC to one another via a direct network route using private IP addresses. can peer VPCs with other AWS accounts.
-Peering is always hub and spoke, no tran
+Peering is always hub and spoke, no transitive peering

 Exam Tips
 - Think of a VPC as a logical datacenter in AWS.
-- Consists of IGWs, or VPGs, Route Tables, NACLs, Subnets, Security Groups.
+- Consists of IGWs, or VPGs, Route Tables, NACLs, Subnets, Security Groups
 - 1 subnet = 1 AZ
 - Security Groups are stateful , NACLs are stateless
 - No transitive peering